IsabelaGhislandi/icg-global/README.md

 - Safari 14+
 - Edge 90+

-## 🤝 Contributing

-This project is currently in development.
-Contributions are welcome once the initial version is complete.

-## 📄 License

-This project is proprietary.
-All rights reserved.

-## 📞 Contact

-For questions about this project, please contact the development team.

----

 **Note**: This is a work in progress.
 Features and documentation will be updated as development continues.